X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA05rotation.md

 * The new origin point of the cannon image
 * The screen position indicating where this origin point should be positioned.

-The cannon image is an image of 70x20 pixels, so I chose (11,50) as origin point.
+The cannon image is an image of 70x20 pixels, so I chose (11,50) as the origin point.
 If you open the image file and locate this position, you’ll see it is at the rotational center of the cannon.

-> Note that this position needs to be defined based on the original size of the image, prior to any scaling.
+> Note that this position needs to be defined based on the original size of the image prior to any scaling.

 Next, we need to define where on the screen this cannon origin should be positioned.
 We want to position it 20 pixels to the right and 10 pixels up, relative to the player’s position, which was the top-left pixel of the carriage.

 Finally, we set the rotation angle using the angle stored in our PlayerData array, as well as setting the cannon color like the carriage.

-Now when you run this code, all the players cannons should be pointing to the right, as shown in the image below, as the cannon image is actually drawn upward, but because we initialized all of the angles to 90 degrees they are turned to the right.
+Now when you run this code, all the player's cannons should be pointing to the right, as shown in the image below, as the cannon image is actually drawn upward, but because we initialized all of the angles to 90 degrees they are turned to the right.

 ![Summary](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/2DXNA05Cannons02.png?raw=true)